History of NV Energy in Timeline

 Under a 2001 state law, six major commercial customers left NV Energy's system during 2016 through 2018 and began buying power from other sources.

-2006: Announcement of Ely Energy Center Construction
+2006: Plans to Construct Ely Energy Center Announced

 In 2006, NV Energy announced plans to construct the Ely Energy Center near Ely, Nevada.